Course Curriculum

 There has never been a bigger market for screenplays that are needed to fill the voracious appetites of the streaming services.
 These days, around 10,000 films get made worldwide with Nigeria being the largest consumer of feature films followed by India and the U.S.

-In the U.S. the Writers Guild of America (WGA) registers 50,000 scripts a year.
+In the U.S. the Writers Guild of America (WGA) registers approximately 50,000 scripts and story ideas a year.
 Of these, 2000 are bought or optioned and only around 200 get made.
 In practical terms this means you cannot take learning screenwriting and going pro casually.
 This means acknowledging the three masters who will determine the fate of your screenplay.

 - The Money Source (often a studio)